Death of half-penis ‘rapist’ brings joy to victim

 Speaking on Akoma FM‘s current affairs and political show GhanAkoma Wednesday, January 5, the deceased’s first victim Justina Donkor explained it has always been her fervent prayer for God to duly punish the guy who raped, robbed and subjected her to public ridicule, a situation, she lamented, nearly caused her to commit suicide.

-She told host of the show Aduanaba Kofi Asante Ennin that “since the incident happened, I have never had a complete sleep.
-I always wake at 2:00am but after I heard the demise of the rapist I’ve since experienced sound sleep.
+She told the host of the show Aduanaba Kofi Asante Ennin that “since the incident happened, I have never had a complete sleep.
+I always wake at 2:00 am but after I heard the demise of the rapist I’ve since experienced sound sleep.
 So for me, I believe God has heeded to my prayers.”

 She further explained that the incident really cost almost her life, derailed her education but with the help of Akoma FM which supported her with some donations from listeners, she’s ready to be enrolled in a nursing training college.